mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - time on asset design can detract from systemic and learning code concepts and syntax.
 - incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences
 - tension of a walled garden approach vs responding to freer design choices
-- list others, draw on Roque, Kafai and Papert

 This particularly salient to game making in a community context.

 As per work on Kafai and Roque who observe the following features of personal expression in a community game making setting.

 - propagation of assets..
 - pride sharing back?
 - value of feedback, asset creation as a speciality

+**Link Section**

+The process of creating assets builds in Mi the identity of a proficient maker.
+She wants to build on her achievement of being an "expert pixel".
+As explored in literature review the possiblity to change and to play with identity is important in the work of Gee.

+His work explores the role of the design of games and the surrounding communities that build up around games to support an nurture the development of player identities.
+The process is shown to have beneficial effects in supporting the creative interations with games and play.

+In a similar vein, drama processes like the mantle of the expert are designed and enacted by facilitators in ways whic allow participants to draw on their existing knowledge and encourages them to put this into practice in fictional scenarios.

+The next section outlines the delivery and start to explore the impact of the process drama used to frame the overall learner objective during phase four.

 <!--
 NARROW THIS DOWN
 The scope of this chapter is broad compared to the next one covering several related methods for inclusion, some of which have been covered in literature review. -->

 <!-- ### Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind) -->